taozui472/miden-base/docs/src/account.md

 ### Nonce

 > [!Note]
-> A counter incremented with each state update to the `Account`.
+> A counter is incremented with each state update to the `Account`.

 The nonce enforces ordering and prevents replay attacks.
 It must strictly increase with every `Account` state update.
 The increment must be less than $2^{32}$ but always greater than the previous nonce, ensuring a well-defined sequence of state changes.